 Unveiling the Least Common Multiple (LCM) of 15 and 35: A Deep Dive into Number Theory

 Finding the Least Common Multiple (LCM) of two numbers might seem like a simple arithmetic task, but understanding the underlying principles unlocks a deeper appreciation for number theory and its applications in various fields.
-This article will not only guide you through calculating the LCM of 15 and 35, but also explore different methods, delve into the theoretical underpinnings, and illustrate its relevance in real-world scenarios.
+But this article will not only guide you through calculating the LCM of 15 and 35, but also explore different methods, walk through the theoretical underpinnings, and illustrate its relevance in real-world scenarios.
 We'll break down the concept in a way that's accessible to everyone, from beginners to those seeking a more comprehensive understanding.

 Introduction: What is the LCM?